boatesj/eventflow/README.md

 - **RSVP Functionality**: Users can RSVP to events and update their attendance.
 - **Flash Messages**: Confirmation messages are displayed for actions like adding or deleting events.
 - **Admin Dashboard**: Admin users can manage categories and events from a dedicated interface.
+- **Advanced Search**: Users can search events using filters for event categories, dates, and locations.

 ## Technologies Used